 Visa interview questions are of paramount importance to study especially when you are planning to leave your home country.
 These Visa Interview Questions are prepared to keep hopes alive and enable you to pass the stage and land your traveling visa to your dream country.

-Find below the list of the top 34 Visa Interview Questions and Answers to study and be prepared.
+Find below the list of the top 34 Visa Interview Questions and Answers for Students to study and be prepared

 - What is the duration of your stay?

 As part of the application process, the applicant needs to indicate their intended date of travel.
 Based on the purpose of your travel, visa type, and duration of stay, you will need to provide your tentative date of travel.
 Details such as the address where you will be staying, type of residence, etc. Could be asked to very your details/documents submitted by you.

 - Can you guarantee that you will return to your home country within the stipulated visa expiry time?

 Stress about your intention to return to the country after your Schengen visit.
 In these Visa Interview Questions, you should explain how you have family, friends, business, employment, and property here in the country and that you will come back before the expiry of the visa.
 Property documents, employment certifications, marriage certificates, and children’s birth certificates act as great evidence to support your answer.